EtainClub/blurt/README.md

 ## Decentralization

-* The regent account is programmed to decay to zero or cease to exist after two years.
+* The regent account is programmed to decay to zero and cease to exist after two years.

 ## Economy